chirag1507/digital-kudos-wall-frontend/docs/architecture/SOP-Frontend-Clean-Architecture.md

 - **Standard:** This is the outermost layer, composed of the implementation details.
 - **Content:**
-  - **React Components:** "Dumb" components that receive props and render UI.
-They delegate all logic to the hooks.
-They should contain minimal logic, primarily for rendering.
+  - **React Components:** "Dumb" components that only render UI based on props.
+They delegate all logic and event handling to the hooks provided to them.
-  - **Services:** Concrete implementations of infrastructure concerns.
-This includes API clients (`apiClient.ts`), analytics services, etc. They implement the interfaces required by the Application Layer.
+  - **Service Adapters:** Concrete implementations of the port interfaces required by the Application Layer (e.g., `IAuthService`).
+Their job is to "adapt" the specific technology (e.g., `fetch` for a REST API, or a GraphQL client) to the needs of the application.
 - **Location:**
   - Components: `src/features/{feature-name}/components/` and `src/features/{feature-name}/routes/`
-  - Services: `src/features/{feature-name}/services/` (for feature-specific services) or `src/services/` (for shared services).
+  - Service Adapters: `src/features/{feature-name}/services/`
+  - Port Interfaces: `src/features/{feature-name}/ports/` (e.g., `IAuthService.ts`)

 ## 4. Directory Structure (Non-Negotiable)